-Hash table¶
+Hash Table¶

 The hash table used in Velox is similar to the F14 hash table.
 The main difference is that the Velox hash table allows vectorized inserts and lookups, while F14 doesn’t.